 Eloxatin Side Effects

-Note: This document contains side effect information about oxaliplatin.
-Some of the dosage forms listed on this page may not apply to the brand name Eloxatin.
+Note: This page contains information about the side effects of oxaliplatin.
+Some of the dosage forms included on this document may not apply to the brand name Eloxatin.

-Some side effects of Eloxatin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Eloxatin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to oxaliplatin: intravenous powder for solution, intravenous solution

 In addition to its needed effects, some unwanted effects may be caused by oxaliplatin (the active ingredient contained in Eloxatin).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking oxaliplatin, check with your doctor or nurse immediately:More common

 - blistering, peeling, redness, or swelling of the palms of the hands or bottoms of the feet